 This line should also include RV Dump Fees, except that we almost always manage to avoid them.
 They're getting harder to find but, usually we use free RV dumps.
 And yes, the locations are all listed in (you guessed it) the Frugal Shunpiker's Guides.

 If you're Canadian but younger than us, your costs may be less.
-And, as an American traveling in the States, you can scale down your budget here and $$$ spend less (presuming you're traveling in The States and your current plan covers you anywere in The USA.)
+And, as an American traveling in the States, you can scale down your budget here and $$$ spend less (presuming your current plan covers you anywhere in The U.S.A.)